Dash-OS/tcl-modules/README.md

 # Include any tcl modules
 package require react
+package require extend::dict

 # ... your script ... #
 ```

 ## Package Summaries

 I will try to provide a basic idea of some of the modules as time goes on.
+The
+source for the modules will often include extra information & comments to aid in
+using the package(s).

 ### Table Of Contents